rahulrai-in/fast-track-istio/fast-track-istio/installation/step3.md

 [Here is the list](https://istio.io/latest/docs/setup/additional-setup/config-profiles/) of components that are installed when you specify an installation profile.

-In the previous step, we installed Istio using the `demo` configuration, which installs all the components.
-Let's update the installation to install the least number of components through the `minimum` profile.
+In the previous step, we installed Istio using the `minimum` configuration, which installs only *istiod* on your cluster.
+Let's update the installation specification to install all the components using the `demo` profile.

 `kubectl apply -f - <<EOF
 apiVersion: install.istio.io/v1alpha1